Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Domain Registrar vs DNS Hosting

 When setting up a website, you'll often come across two important services: domain registration and DNS hosting.
 Although they sound similar, they serve very different purposes.
-Understanding the distinction helps ensure your domain and DNS settings work together seamlessly.
+Understanding the distinction helps you make domain and DNS settings work together cleanly.

 What Is a Domain Registrar?